-If you are in the early stages of PD, you may find it very easy to keep track of your medications.
-Taking a pill late, even by an hour, does not disrupt the medication’s effects.
+If you are in the early stages of the disease, you may find it very easy to keep track of your medications.
+Taking a pill late may not disrupt the medication’s effects.

 To ensure you take your medications correctly, ask yourself these questions:

 - How long does it take for a pill to work?

 - How long does it last?

 - Should my pills be taken with food, between meals or on an empty stomach?

 - How do I feel when medication starts to wear off?